The website as the center of brand identity

 Optimization of UX design

-Brand management needs human responsibility
+Brand management requires human responsibility

 Conclusion